Eunit99/EDDI-Updated-functionalites/README.md

 3. Replace all `var(--default__` to a theme name of your choice.
 In this case, let us say `var(--mangrove__`
 4. Then press `CTRL+ALT+ENTER` on the text editor to do an all replace.
 5. Then press `CTRL+S` to save your file
 6. Refresh page on your browser to view the changes.
-The changes are only see on the `index.html` file of the `chat window` and `index.html` file of the `overlay page`
+The changes are only see on the `index.html` page of the `chat window` and `index.html` page of the `overlay page`

 ### Note:
-You will have to reconfigure the chat `settings.js` file to work with EDDI's environment (just like it was done the last time); I just use an example to demonstrate the chat functionality.
+You will have to reconfigure the chat `settings.js` file to work with EDDI's environment (just like it was done the last time); I just use this example of the chat flow to demonstrate the chat functionality.